fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Enemies have one thing in common: you can punch them.
 Or more accurately, you can defeat them by attacking them.
 All enemies have aspects, skills, and stress tracks.
 Some have stunts, and some have consequences.

 Enemies are the most familiar type of adversary because they are the most similar to player characters.
-The NPCs opposing the PCs are typically enemies, but enemies don’t <em>have</em> to be people (or robots, or gorillas, or whatever).
+The NPCs opposing the PCs are typically enemies, but enemies don’t _have_ to be people (or robots, or gorillas, or whatever).
 It might be an idol in a magic circle that pulses with malevolent energy—as long as you can defeat it by dealing it stress, it’s an enemy.
 A fire raging out of control could be an enemy; it’ll attack nearby PCs and take stress whenever they hose it down or combat it with other firefighting techniques.